Day One Morning

 Continue the urbane tone of the day with a trip to Warehouse Row, one of the city’s finest shopping destinations.
-Housed in two warehouses dating back to the Civil War, the exposed brick interior is both hip and high end, offering independently owned upscale boutiques.
-Make him swoon with Egyptian cotton sheets at the Yves Delorme Outlet or woo her with gems from Amanda Pinson Jewelry, which features world-renowned jewelry lines.
+Housed in two warehouses dating back to the Civil War, the exposed brick interior is both hip and high-end, offering independently owned upscale boutiques.
+Make him swoon with Egyptian cotton sheets at the Yves Delorme Outlet.
 If clothing is way to her heart, stop by Embellish, lululemon, or Anthropologie.

 Top off your busy day with dinner at Alleia, the third restaurant concept by James Beard nominee, Chef Daniel Lindley.
 The décor is straight out of Manhattan, the menu is inspired by Tuscany but the ingredients are all Chattanooga (whenever possible).